HomeX

 deserted Sandy Cay in the British Virgin Islands

-Just north of Norman Island, in the south west of the island chain, is Key Cay, one of the quietest anchorages in the BVI.
-Spanning just 100 metres in length, this secret spot is ideal for charterers seeking out seclusion.
+Just north of Norman Island, in the southwest of the island chain, is Key Cay, one of the quietest anchorages in the BVI.
+Spanning just 100 meters in length, this secret spot is ideal for charterers seeking out seclusion.

 Tortola